-'Sterling Over Night Index Average (SONIA)' Reflects bank and building societies' wholesale overnight funding rates in the sterling unsecured market administrated and calculated by the Bank of England.
+'Sterling Over Night Index Average (SONIA)' Reflects banks' and building societies' wholesale overnight funding rates in the sterling unsecured market administrated and calculated by the BoE.

 'Stress Testing' A process which involves identifying possible future adverse events or changes in economic conditions that could have unfavourable effects on the Barclays Group (either financial or non-financial), assessing the Barclays Group's ability to withstand such changes, and identifying management actions to mitigate the impact.